 |Multiple Domain Hosting|

 |G Suite Integration|

-For these reasons, the Enterprise plan is a good choice for teams who want to reduce their reliance on email for internal communication and collaboration.
+For these reasons, the Professional plan is a good choice for teams who want to reduce their reliance on email for internal communication and collaboration.
 It is also a good option for teams that need to use significantly more storage data per user.